mrs-brubotics/documentation_brubotics/source/Information for internal collaborators.rst

          * sudo locale-gen fr_BE.UTF-8 (https://askubuntu.com/questions/1133361/cannot-find-my-keyboard-layout)
          * Find Belgian Wang 724 AZERTY under Dutch or French. https://www.roelpeters.be/changing-to-dutch-belgian-keyboard-layout-in-ubuntu/
          * Move it up as the default keyboard.
+    * Configure you internet access:
-    * Configure the VUBnext internet settings on Ubuntu.
+         * VUBnext internet settings on Ubuntu.
 In the Security tab select:
                * Security: WPA & WPA2 Enterprise
                * Authentication: Protected EAP (PEAP)
                * CA certificate: (None)
                * Check the "No CA certificate is required box.
                * PEAP version: Automatic
                * Inner authentication: MSCHAPv2
                * Fill in your VUB username and password.
+         * Other option is Eduroam.
+TODO: Please explain someone who works with Eduroam.
+         * In lab there is R&MM network with password "nietholonoom".
+The range is very limited.
+         * Note: if this machine is an onboard computer of a drone, make sure that the device is set to never automatically connect to a network (except the main router's network).
+So on yuor network Detail, uncheck the box "Connect automatically".

     * Regularly update Ubuntu.
 Do this at least once a week.

          .. code:: shell